 Traffic: Light traffic

 Here is a link to the Strava segment here:

 Mount William is a mountian in the Grampians National Park.
 With over a height of 1,168 metres, Mount William is known for having one of the best viewing platforms in the Grampians.
 Offering breathtaking views of the entire mountain ranges and surrounding areas.

 Mount William climb

 Mount William takes you on an inspiring 12 km ascent through the Grampians National Park.
-This climb offers stunning views.
-And has the reputation of having one of the hardest finishes to a HC climb in Victoria.
-The final 1.9 km takes you up a winding walking track which has an average gradient of 12%.
+This climb offers stunning views, and has a reputation of having one of the hardest finishes to any HC climb in Victoria, with the final 1.9 km taking you up a winding walking track which has an average gradient of 12%.
 Its a really tough climb, but the views at the top are worth it.